Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 There are quite a few frogs that can be found in Kentucky.
 Some of them are unique, while other species can be hard to distinguish.

-Learning to identify frogs is a mix of looking at their appearance and listening to their call.
-With some of the Kentucky treefrogs, the only way to tell them apart is to listen to their call.
-When it comes to frogs, their call can vary just as much as their appearance.
+Learning to identify frogs involves looking at their appearance and listening to their call.
+With some of the Kentucky tree frogs, the only way to tell them apart is to listen to their call.
+It can vary just as much as their appearance.

 Featured Image Credit: Bernell MacDonald, Pixabay